InfinSys/xplatform-cpp/README.md

     </p>
     <h3>You are encouraged to modify this template as much as you desire, it's yours!</h3></br>
     <p>
-        When you are ready to build the project, <em>or if you'd like to verify the template works straight out of the box</em>, you can instruct CMake to create the necessary buildsystem files for your generator with the following:
+        When you are ready to build the project, <em>or if you'd like to verify the template works straight out of the box</em>, you can instruct CMake to create the necessary build system files for your generator with the following:
     </p>
+    <h3>🔧 Run the CMake configuration:</h3>
+    <p>(in the root directory of the template)</p>
     <blockquote>
-        <h3>🔧 Run the CMake configuration:</h3>
         <h3>Windows (x64):</h3>
         <pre><code>cmake --preset win32-x64-debug</code></pre>
         <h3>Linux (x64):</h3>